- Personal Piratedrive

 Access a Department Piratedrive

 On-campus users can map a drive (create a shortcut) to a department's folder.
 Off-campus users should access their department's folder by establishing a secure connection using Virtual Private Network (VPN) software.
-Instructions for establishing a VPN connection can be found on the VPN website.
+Instructions for establishing a VPN connection can be found on the VPN Staff and VPN Student websites.

 Departments are required to have at least one primary administrator and one backup administrator.